jaredtritz/jsonsails-readthedocs/source/api_docs/ufile_api.md

 ```eval_rst
 .. _test-jared-ref:
 ```
-Collection of all values for any users having value of the UFile.
+Collection of all raw values for users having a value for the UFile.

 Values format:
 <!-- ufile-collection-format -->